AlexandriaDAO/core/src/tests/plan.md

 - Need more dynamic states for the like/mint/withdraw buttons. include in this singleTokenView.tsx which duplicates a lot of this logic.
 (If the mint has succeded the mint button should go away).
 - Just more efficient loading, maybe lossless compression, or lower res on heavy assets.
 Maybe make this a setting for people based on how good their internet is.
 - Cache the nsfw model so it doesn't have to be reloaded every time on permasearch.
-- Get rid of the topup concept, and make all lbry payments directly from the wallet, and display balance in the header.
 - Find out why some NFT assets just arent able to render, and fix our rendering logic to fit them in.
 - Rank by tokens in the NFT. (rating system for rarity.)